 Data analysis:

-What are expected tools, reports and analytics types
+What are the expected tools, reports, and analytics types

-Or Will design built-in business components in application architecture phase
+Or will design built-in business components in the application architecture phase

 ML/DL Models